actyx-contrib/actyx-http-connector/README.md

 The HTTP connector allows you to interact with a swarm of Actyx nodes by providing an HTTP interface to systems not running Actyx.
 You can use it to ...

-* ... inject data from other systems that will be injected into the Actyx swarm in the form of events (think webhooks)
+- ... inject data from other systems that will be injected into the Actyx swarm in the form of events (think webhooks)
-* ... query [Fish](https://developer.actyx.com/docs/pond/guides/hello-world) state from non-Actyx applications to show data from Actyx in other apps (e.g. legacy web apps)
+- ... query [Fish](https://developer.actyx.com/docs/pond/guides/hello-world) state from non-Actyx applications to show data from Actyx in other apps (e.g. legacy web apps)
-* ... get updates from the Actyx swarm via WebSockets
+- ... get updates from the Actyx swarm via WebSockets

-The connector provides hooks you can use to influence the behaviour of the underlying HTTP server/web framework, [Express](https://expressjs.com/).
+The connector provides hooks you can use to influence the behavior of the underlying HTTP server/web framework, [Express](https://expressjs.com/).
 You can use these hooks to ...

-* ... add middleware like encryption, body-parsers or authentication
+- ... add middleware like encryption, body-parsers or authentication
-* ... add static file resources
+- ... add static file resources
-* ... provide additional routes or catch-all route handlers
+- ... provide additional routes or catch-all route handlers

-Additionally, you can query information like your local source ID, the [Pond](https://developer.actyx.com/docs/pond/introduction/ state, swarm connectivity and whether the node running the HTTP connector is in sync with the swarm to be able to deal with error conditions better.
+Additionally, you can query information like your local source ID, the [Pond](https://developer.actyx.com/docs/pond/introduction/ state, and whether the node running the HTTP connector is in sync with the swarm to be able to deal with error conditions better.

 ## ⚖️ Trade-Offs